 In addition to the Christchurch Mansion and Ancient House, Ipswich has some important cultural buildings, including the New Wolsey Theatre and the Regent Theatre – the largest theatre venue in East Anglia, where the Beatles performed in the 1960s, back when it was still known as the Gaumont.

-The historic waterfront area in Ipswich is amidst a massive regeneration project, and has some exciting developments including bars, hotels and restaurants.
+The historic waterfront area in Ipswich is just 5 minutes down the road from our Suffolk University accommodation and is amidst a massive regeneration project, and has some exciting developments including bars, hotels and restaurants.
 It’s easy to get to on foot so it’s well worth taking a walk by the marina to see all the luxury boats, grab a bite and enjoy the views on a warm day.

-Located along the exciting Neptune Marina, Athena Hall by Universe.City offers convenient features for each student in Ipswich.
-From your well designed and comfy en-suite apartments or studio rooms to the entertaining social spaces, you will find everything you need and even more to experience the best moments of your study time.
+Athena Hall is located on the stunning Ipswich Waterfront alongside the main campus.
+Local shops and amenities are close by and the town centre is just a ten-minute walk away.
+From the well-designed and comfortable en-suite apartments or studio rooms to the entertaining social spaces, you will find everything you need and even more to experience the best moments of your study time.

 Student living in Ipswich

-If you are looking to move to Ipswich this coming year, then make sure to check out the latest addition to our portfolio of student residences in the city.
+If you are looking to study at university this coming year, then make sure to check out our student accommodation in Ipswich.

 Here at Collegiate, we want you to have the best possible start to your university experience in Ipswich.
 That’s why we offer cosy, stylish homes fitted with all the amenities you could need under one roof.
 With one less thing to worry about, you can concentrate on studying, socialising and exploring.